DEWITT SHOPPINGTOWN

 J.C.
 Penney, who had maintained a SHOPPINGTOWN store since 1954, closed for good on April 8, 2016.
 Christopher & Banks called it quits in May.
 University Sports Shop, Yankee Candle Company, Tuxedo Junction and PayLess ShoeSource were shuttered in 2017, followed by Sears, which went dark on September 2, 2018.

 The mall closed in March 2020, as a Covid-19 precaution.
 It never re-opened.
-Moonbeam Capital evicted all remaining tenants in September 2020 and sold the past-its-prime property to Onondaga County, New York in November of the same year.
-The county sold the mall in July 2021.
-The structure was purchased by an entity known as The Central New York venture OHB Redev, Limited Liability Company.
+Moonbeam Capital evicted all remaining tenants in September 2020 and sold the mall proper structure to Onondaga County in November of the same year.
+Plans for DISTRICT EAST, a mixed-use town center, were drawn up by Syracuse-based Dalpos Architects and Integrators.

 Sources: